-The following tips on how to take supplements may be useful:
+The following suggestions may be useful:

 - Multi-vitamins and mineral supplements should be taken either 15 minutes before or 15 minutes after breakfast;